 While the vast majority of our work continues to focus on supporting vulnerable Jewish communities throughout the former Soviet Union, a small proportion of our core work assists other impoverished communities; either those living in close proximity to our Jewish clients or those in other counties, who, like ourselves, have suffered ethnic persecution or genocide.
 At times of major international disaster, WJR also leads the UK Jewish Community’s response to those in need.

 This follows an unprecedented donation of £12.3m from the Otto Schiff Housing Association, in 2010-11, to specifically help Jewish refugees of Nazi persecution, but this money is ring fenced.
 The programme that this donation is funding, will run for an initial period of three years, but is expected to continue after this date and cannot be used for other general purposes.
-In 2011/12, we raised £4.3 million in voluntary income, which is in line with sums raised prior to 2010/11 and this exceptional grant.
+These funds are held in our reserves.
+In 2012/13, we raised £4.2 million in voluntary income, which is in line with sums raised prior to 2011/12 and this exceptional grant.
 As the economic challenges facing our clients continue to increase, so does the demand for our assistance and we plan to scale up our crucial work to meet this need in the coming years.